nyadav18/Covid-Research-Project/README.md

 # Covid-Research-Project

+## Question 1:
+The main file containing code for question 1 of this research project is [question1.py](question1.py).

 ## Question 2:
 The main file to be accessed for question 2 of this research project is [question2.py](question2.py).
 Within this file there are four functions to be run.
 In order to run them, you must download all the files in the *question2data* folder.